Tommy Moore (comedian): Career

 In the 1990s, Moore was approached by Temple University to teach a course on the health benefits of humor.
-This resulted in such courses as Laugh Away the Stress, Humor As A Life Skill, Stand-Up Comedy Performance, Comedy From A to Z, The History of American Comedy, and The Comedy Legends, which were among the most popular in the school’s course guide.
+This resulted in such courses as Laugh Away the Stress, Humor As A Life Skill, Stand-Up Comedy Performance, Comedy From A to Z, The History of American Comedy, and The Comedy Legends, which were among the most popular in the school's course guide.
 It was these classes that landed him the moniker The Professor of Fun, and laid the groundwork for his corporate seminars on effectively using humor to reduce stress in the workplace.
 His corporate clients have included AT&T, American Express, General Electric, Dupont, and AARP.

 In August, 1993, Moore's humor, upbeat and optimistic approach led to his being targeted by the Department of Defense for a tour of Army and Air Force Bases in Germany, Iceland, England, Belgium, and The Netherlands.

-From 2000 to 2008, Moore returned to the showbiz reviews of a bygone era, headlining such shows as Greg Thompson's Celebrations on Ice, Showboat Casino's Basin Street Follies, L&M Production's The Catskills Come to You, Ace in The Hole Productions’ Christmas Magic, Mardi Gras Carnival, Love of the Irish, That's Italian, Funny Valentines, Honky Tonk Angels, and Ragtime Rascals.
+From 2000 to 2008, Moore returned to the showbiz reviews of a bygone era, headlining such shows as Greg Thompson's Celebrations on Ice, Showboat Casino's Basin Street Follies, L&M Production's The Catskills Come to You, Ace in The Hole Productions' Christmas Magic, Mardi Gras Carnival, Love of the Irish, That's Italian, Funny Valentines, Honky Tonk Angels, and Ragtime Rascals.

 Moore's clean brand of comedy has afforded him the ability to do fundraisers for religious and charitable organizations such as The United Church of Christ, B'nai B'rith, The Knights of Columbus, B'rith Sholom, The Jerry Lewis Telethon, Toys for Tots, The Variety Club, The American Cancer Society, UNICEF, National Tay–Sachs, and The Family Services Division of The Armed Forces.

-Moore ends his show with the following statement, driving home his positive and uplifting message: “Tonight we’ve had some music, and some magic, and some laughs.
-If you remember nothing else from my show, please remember this: There’s more music in the fact that the waves lap against the shore than in all the songs ever written!
-There’s more magic in the fact that the stars light up the sky than in all the tricks ever invented!
-And there’s more laughter in the funny, silly things we do every day than in all the jokes ever told!
-Learn to listen for the music, Learn to look for the magic, Learn to hear the laughter, and every day, you’ll have a ticket to the greatest show on earth – YOUR LIFE!”
+Moore ends his show with the following statement, driving home his message: “Tonight we've had some music, and some magic, and some laughs.
+If you remember nothing else from my show, please remember this: There's more music in the fact that the waves lap against the shore than in all the songs ever written!
+There's more magic in the fact that the stars light up the sky than in all the tricks ever invented!
+And there's more laughter in the funny, silly things we do every day than in all the jokes ever told!
+Learn to listen for the music, Learn to look for the magic, Learn to hear the laughter, and every day, you'll have a ticket to the greatest show on earth – YOUR LIFE!”